The case of Dr. Sam Sheppard was so controversial from the outset that the federal court later ruled his initial trial a "mockery of justice."

 Marilyn, aged 30 and pregnant, was on her bed, her face unrecognizable from the severe trauma to her head.
 Her pajama top was pulled up revealing her breasts, while her pajama bottoms had been pulled down to her ankles, with one completely removed from her leg.

 The first police officers arrived four minutes about the mayor.
 They initially assumed a robbery had gone wrong.
-Shortly after, Dr. Sheppard’s brother arrived and they went off to the hospital together to see to his head injuries, it was evident that Sheppard had been clubbed.
+Shortly after, Dr. Sheppard’s brother arrived and they went to the hospital together to see to his head injuries.

 At 8 a.m., Cuyahoga County coroner, Sam Gerber, arrived at the crime scene and he thought it looked staged — especially because there appeared to be no signs of forced entry.
-No murder weapon was found though it had left a trail of blood from the bedroom, downstairs, and then to the front porch as it was carried out of the house.
+No murder weapon was found though a trail of blood from the weapon was found going from the bedroom, downstairs, and then to the front porch as it was carried out of the house.

 Outside in a bush, he found a canvas bag with Sheppard’s blood-stained wristwatch, fraternity ring, and key.
-Gerber surmised from this that a robbery had been faked and staged to hide a domestic murder.
+Gerber surmised from this that a robbery had been staged to hide a domestic murder.

 He figured Marilyn was killed sometime between three and four in the morning as her watch was stopped at 3:15 a.m.
-He did not appreciate that Dr. Sheppard was absent from the house while he did his investigation, and an hour later headed the hospital to encounter the man.
+He did not appreciate that Dr. Sheppard was absent from the house while he did his investigation, and an hour later headed the hospital to interview the neurosurgeon.

 Gerber felt that Sheppard’s encounter with the “bushy-haired intruder” and his head injuries sounded fabricated.
 Further, he sensed no remorse in Sheppard’s statement.